The Real Estate Law Review: Romania

 i Ownership of real estate

-Based on the Roman law system, Romanian law distinguishes between rights in rem, as rights over or in connection with real estate, and rights in personam, as personal rights on performance of obligations.
+The Roman law system distinguishes between rights in rem, as rights over or in connection with real estate, and rights in personam, as personal rights on performance of obligations.

-The ownership over real estate is a right in rem and grants its holder the full right to use and dispose of the real estate.
+The ownership is a right in rem and grants its holder the full right to use and dispose of the real estate.
 The other rights in rem (i.e., superficies, usufruct, easements, usus and habitatio) grant their holders only part of the attributions of the full ownership.

 The superficies right is of particular importance to investors and, starting with the New Civil Code (which entered into force as of 1 October 2011),2 enjoys unitary regulation.
 The superficies right entitles its owner to erect and to own a building on a third party's land.
 The owner of the building obtains the right of use on the land.
 The superficies right can be obtained for free or for a fee and is available for a maximum of 99 years, with the possibility to be extended repeatedly.